 Gender Dysphoria is a condition where an individual experiences clinically significant distress or impairment in social, occupational, or other important areas of functioning due to a perceived mismatch between their biological sex and gender identity.
 It is sometimes known as gender identity disorder (GID), gender incongruence or transgenderism.

-For more information and information on how to access support please consult the NHS website.
+For more information and information on how to access support please click here to consult the NHS website.

 Health PsychologyShow content